rootAngeeeel/rootAngeeeel/README.md

-- 👋 Hi, I’m @rootAngeeeel
+- 👋 Hi, I’m @rootAngeeeel.
-- 👀 I’m interested in la ciberseguridad, electronica y scripting.
+- 👀 I’m interested in cibersegurity, electronics programming and scripting bash.
-- 🌱 I’m currently learning  ingeniern en sistemas
+- 🌱 I’m currently learning Dev in .Net Core and Net Framework, platforms web and API's.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on projects IoT and Robotics.
 - 📫 How to reach me ...

 <!---